Alice by Heart: Plot overview

-Alfred tires of being the White Rabbit and wants to finish his life as himself, in the bunker with Alice, so he attempts to get her to finish the story early and to help her move on by taunting her as the much less friendly March Hare.
-She tells him she hates him for getting sick, however before she can apologize he gets taken to Ward D ("Sick to Death of Alice-ness").
-Alice attempts to go to him but is halted by the Jabberwocky.
-The Jabberwocky taunts her with claims of insanity and grief.
-Alice defeats him with thoughts of Alfred. ("Brililig, Braelig").
+Alfred is tired of being the White Rabbit and wants to finish his life as himself, in the bunker with Alice, so he attempts to get her to finish the story early and to help her move on by taunting her as the much less friendly March Hare.
+She tells him she hates him for getting sick; however, before she can apologize he gets taken to Ward D ("Sick to Death of Alice-ness").
+Alice attempts to go to him but is halted by the Jabberwock.
+The Jabberwock taunts her with claims of insanity and grief.
+Alice defeats him with thoughts of Alfred. ("Brillig, Braelig").

 The Cheshire Cat urges Alice to let Alfred go and face her grief ("Some Things Fall Away").
-Alice soon meets Mock Turtles who encourage her to not move on and live wholly in her grief ("Your Shell of Grief").
+Alice soon meets Mock Turtles who encourage her to not move on and to live wholly in her grief ("Your Shell of Grief").

 Alfred returns, wishing to finish the story with Alice, but Alice, taking the Mock Turtles' advice, pleads with him not to move on.
-Alfred asks how Alice will grieve him, both of them lamenting of what could have been ("Another Room In Your Head").
-She tries to kiss him, hoping to contract Tuberculosis and die with him.
+Alfred asks how Alice will grieve him, both of them lamenting what could have been ("Another Room In Your Head").
+She tries to kiss him, hoping to contract tuberculosis and die with him.
 He refuses, resuming the story as the hateful March Hare despite her protests.

 During the trial ("Isn't It a Trial"/"Do You Think We Think You're Alice?"), Alice stands up for herself, and finally, Alfred joins her.
 With the help of Tabatha as the Cheshire Cat, they break out of Wonderland and back into the bunker ("I've Shrunk Enough").
-Alfred and Alice then admit their feelings for each other before Alfred dies ("Afternoon").
+Alfred and Alice realize it's time to say goodbye and close the book ("Still (Reprise)").
+They then admit their feelings for each other before Alfred dies ("Afternoon").
 The show ends with Alice finally accepting Alfred's death, and trying to be optimistic about life with everyone else in the bunker ("Winter Blooms").

 Background

 Alice by Heart was originally commissioned by London's Royal National Theatre in 2012, and was performed by youth companies around the U.K. The musical was developed as a workshop by Theatre Aspen (Aspen, Colorado) in July 2014.
 The musical received an additional workshop by MCC Theater in December 2015.
 New York Stage and Film & Vassar at the Powerhouse Theater presented a workshop production in July 2018.
-Director Jessie Nelson noted: “We’re attempting to explore the power of a book and what the story has meant to this girl...”
+Director Jessie Nelson noted: “We’re attempting to explore the power of a book and what the story has meant to this girl…”

 The musical made its Off-Broadway premiere at the Newman Mills Theatre at the Robert W. Wilson MCC Theater Space in January 2019, with an official opening on February 26, for a limited run until April 7, 2019.